eosdac/eosdactoken/eosdactokens.contracts.md

 **INTENT:** The intent of memberunreg is to allow an account {{ sender }} to unregister its membership.

 **TERM:** This action lasts for the duration of the processing of the contract.
-The action will persist on the deployed contract as long as it is active or superceeded by an updated memberreg action.
+The action will persist on the deployed contract as long as it is active or superseded by an updated memberreg action.

 <h1 class="contract">
    updateterms